/

 Building Emotional Regulation Skills

-By applying these principles, CBT provides a practical, results-driven approach to addiction recovery, helping individuals regain control over their thoughts, emotions, and behaviors.
+By applying these principles, CBT for addiction provides a practical, results-driven approach to addiction recovery, helping individuals regain control over their thoughts, emotions, and behaviors.

 Why Mental Health Disorders Often Coexist with Substance Abuse